2010 Arizona Cardinals season

 The 2010 season was the Arizona Cardinals' 91st in the National Football League (NFL) and their 23rd in Arizona.
-The Cardinals failed to improve on their 10–6 record from 2009, and were eliminated from postseason contention for the first time since 2007 in Week 15.
+The Cardinals attempted to improve on their 10–6 record from 2009 behind starting quarterback Derek Anderson.
+But after a modest 3–2 start, the Cardinals fell apart by losing 9 of their remaining 11 contests.
+Anderson suffered a concussion behind a poorly performing offensive line in Week 14.
+The team was eliminated from postseason contention for the first time since 2007 in Week 15.
+Head coach Ken Whisenhunt's offense proved erratic in accuracy and nullified Anderson’s very respectable arm strength.
+Defensive coordinator Bill Davis was fired after the season.

 Offseason

 Quarterback Kurt Warner announced his retirement on January 29, 2010.

-2010 NFL Draft
+2010 NFL draft

 After finishing the season with a loss in the divisional round of the postseason, the Cardinals will pick 26th.
 The Cardinals will also have an additional third and fourth round pick from a trade that sent wide receiver Anquan Boldin to the Baltimore Ravens.
 Their fourth round pick was traded to the New York Jets for safety Kerry Rhodes.